alexajuno/notes/college/ux-ui/Lecture 3 - Human in HCI.md

 - Some types of reasonings: logic, contradiction, induction
 - And many more theories that I don't bother to memorize

+### Cách thức giải quyết vấn đề (?)

+- Gestalt Psychology
+- Problem Space Theory: kinda like what are applied into very basic AI theories.

 ## Emotion

-- This is about psychology, about human errors, emotions, etc. that may relate to UX design but I don't bother either
+- This is about psychology, about human errors, emotions, etc. that may relate to UX design but I haven't read that carefully 😭